 What you’ll bring to the job:

-• Have a team-oriented approach to work while still being a self-starter, a strong work ethic, a sense of humor, an ability to take risks and learn from situations when things don’t turn out the way you thought they would
+• A team-oriented approach, a strong work ethic, a feeling of ease running the ship, a sense of humor, an ability to take risks and learn from challenges.

-As the Associate Director, a typical day may include:
+As an Executive Director, a typical day may include:

 What you’ll own and how you’ll grow:

 Strategic Planning, Vision and Leadership

 • Develop, articulate and promote a dynamic and innovative vision for Jewish life in partnership with all stakeholders, including students, staff, Jconnectors, faculty, Board of Directors, alumni, parents, and Hillel's Schusterman International Center.
 Ensure that resources match the mission and vision in implementing new initiatives and sustaining ongoing programs.

 • Partner with staff and students to create pluralistic, inclusive, innovative Jewish education and programming on campus, engaging with and encouraging students and Jconnectors to develop meaningful and enduring commitment to Jewish life, learning and Israel.

 • Ensure that multiple points of entry to and involvement in Jewish life thrive.

 • Work with the Board of Directors to implement the strategic vision for Hillel UW.